acrostorn/acrostorn/README.md

 ### Hi, I'm acrostorn 👋

-Bachelor of Science in Aeronautical Engineering
+Bachelor of Science in Aeronautical Engineering 🇯🇵 Nagoya

 ---